OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

         available if general options (i.e. options which are not creation options, like subsetting, etc.) are used.

+- **GEOTIFF_VERSION=[AUTO/1.0/1.1]**: Select the version of
+  the GeoTIFF standard used to encode georeferencing information. ``1.0`` corresponds to the original
+  `1995, GeoTIFF Revision 1.0, by Ritter & Ruth <http://geotiff.maptools.org/spec/geotiffhome.html>`_.
+  ``1.1`` corresponds to the OGC standard 19-008, which is an evolution of 1.0, which clear ambiguities and fix inconsistencies mostly in the processing of the vertical part of a CRS.
+  ``AUTO`` mode (default value) will generally select 1.0, unless the CRS to encode has a vertical component or is a 3D CRS, in which case 1.1 is used.

+  .. note:: Write support for GeoTIFF 1.1 requires libgeotiff 1.6.0 or later.

 Reprojection related creation options
 *************************************